afni/afni/doc/SphinxMacaque/index.rst

 ..
-Macaque atlas webinfo master file, created by should at least contain the root `toctree` directive.
+Macaque atlas webinfo master file, created by Daniel Glen should at least contain the root `toctree` directive.